joeykap123/tf2-netcode-analysis/ResearchDoc.md

 It should be noted that DoS attacks are not as malicious in nature when implemented on gaming servers, as often, they are a means to make the attacker win or gain an upperhand.

+> !NOTE
+> Do not cheat or use this project as inspiration for cheating.

 ## 7. Simulation Design and Methodology